mkustov/css-cross-country/README.md

 Rather than using `<div class="clear"></div>` to clear floats, refactor this page to use the clearfix method via .group.

 #### Nested Selectors
 By default nested elements automatically inherit parent styles, but sometimes we expect a different behavior from nested elements.
 On those cases is very important to know the **specificity rule**(the priority of selectors).
-Think os specificity as four digits number, where the lowest values are in the amount of elements selectors (a, p, img, div, etc); and the highest values are in the inline selectors. ex.:
+Think of specificity as four digits number, where the lowest values are in the amount of elements selectors (a, p, img, div, etc); and the highest values are in the inline selectors. ex.:

 ######0,0,0,1
 ```css